OpenSkool/OpenSkool/app/README.md

 ## Development

-Run `yarn workspace @os/app dev` to start the api in development mode.
+Run `pnpm app dev` to start the api in development mode.

 ### Icons